Best restaurants in regional NSW

 Three Blue Ducks, Nimbo Fork Lodge

-Why you should go: Hatched from a desire to create mindful, ethical, sustainable and deliciously simple food, Three Blue Ducks in the Nimbo Fork Lodge is the Sydney group’s sixth restaurant.
+Why you should go: Hatched from a desire to create mindful, ethical, sustainable and deliciously simple food, Three Blue Ducks in Nimbo Fork Lodge is the Sydney group’s sixth restaurant.
 The Lodge, in the foothills of the Snowy Mountains, is an amazing enough romantic escape on its own, but add the unhurried, no-fuss, farm-to-table dining experience at Three Blue Ducks and you have an affair to remember.
 Don’t miss a taste of their butterflied Nimbo trout, caught fresh from the sparkling rivers of the Snowy Valleys.

 While you’re there: Continue your high country hi jinx at Tumut River Brewing Co with a tour of the micro-brewery, a tasting of the ever-changing range of craft beers on tap (don’t miss the Bad Mofo West Coast IPA) and a great burger or pizza.
 After lunch, pick up free-range eggs, home-made jams, cherries, apples and other fruits in season at Mouat’s Farm near Batlow.
 Adventurous spirits will also enjoy the tour, tasting and workshop at Ladbroken Distillery by the stream in Tumbarumba, and a cold-climate tipple and Ploughman’s Platter at Courabyra Wines